fmxsh/tot-ontology/README.md

 Emergence: One unit, delinated in the field of perception, emerges, which has many units.
 The unit is purposeful.

-(The thing of things: It is constituted by perception of difference and the value-driven favoring of one thing over another.
+(The structure of things: It is constituted by perception of difference and the value-driven favoring of one thing over another.
 It has properties, such as the ability to contain subunits and be perceived as a unit.
 It gives emergence to structures — these emergent things are the solid, nameable "units" of your system (like data construct).
 That emergent unit becomes the first usable "Thing" in your ontology.)

-A thing of things is a discernible purposeful entity containing other, to the thing of things, discernible purposeful entities.
+A structure of things is a discernible purposeful entity containing other, to the structure of things, discernible purposeful entities.

 ### Defining the description of a thing: